 Part 1.
 Part 2.
 Herostratus (1967) Expanding upon the ideas of screaming in The Shout, the analysis of Francis Bacon’s influence on counterculture British cinema can conclude with Don Levy’s 1967 film Herostratus.
-The film and its obsessions with textures and urban landscapes has already been discussed in other articles but Herostratus is full of … Continue reading Cinematic Identity Crises And Francis Bacon – Part 3 (Herostratus).
+The film and its obsessions with textures and urban landscapes has already been discussed in other articles but Herostratus is full of other forms of terrain; the morphed and emotionally tortured form … Continue reading Cinematic Identity Crises And Francis Bacon – Part 3 (Herostratus).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Part 7.
 Lizstomania and the effect of Rock Aesthetics on Classical Reception.
 After making Tommy, Russell clearly felt as if there was still new territory to be explored.
-The last of his composer films would not simply be a final whimper in the … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 8 (Lisztomania).
+The last of his composer films would not simply be a final whimper in the delving into a musical and cultural history, but an all-out … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 8 (Lisztomania).

 The geographical make-up of a film’s scenario is often a subtle root-cause of its dramatic effect.
-The sense of place, both its physical and psychological attributes, can be so overwhelming that whole narratives can follow the buckling of characters under pressure from this force; to the point where their own emotional identity and personal dynamics … Continue reading The Unleashing of Repressed Eroticism in Black Narcissus (1947) and The Shining (1980).
+The sense of place, both its physical and psychological attributes, can be so overwhelming that whole narratives can follow the buckling of characters under pressure from this force; to the point where their own emotional identity and personal dynamics fluctuate, reflect, and occasionally attempt to rebel against an imposing … Continue reading The Unleashing of Repressed Eroticism in Black Narcissus (1947) and The Shining (1980).